Anti-Bribery Policy

 ● Make payments to or offer gifts to any public official in order to obtain a business advantage

-For your reference, a bribe is where someone offers, gives or agrees to give to another person any gift or value of any kind as an inducement or reward for doing something improperly or not doing something properly.
+For your reference, a bribe is where someone offers, gives or agrees to give to another person any gift or value of any kind as an inducement or reward for

 This policy cannot cover every possible situation that may arise when conducting business activities around the world.
 Each employee must use common sense in identifying activity that may violate this policy.
 The policy is intended to help you make the right choices when you are called upon to do so.
-However, when in doubt guidance can be sought from the Company Directors and HR.
+However, when in doubt guidance can be

 2. Hospitality and Gifts

 Gifts and hospitality come in many different guises and this policy is not able to provide an exhaustive list, however as a guide, it refers to gifts such as monetary payments, presents, and hospitality such as meals, hotels and travel, and invitations to events.
-Bona fide hospitality and promotional, or other business expenditure which seeks to improve the image of a commercial organisation, better to present products and services, or establish cordial relations, is recognised as an established and important part of doing business and it is not the intention of the Act to criminalise such behaviour.
+Bona fide hospitality and promotional, or other business expenditure, which seeks to improve the image of a commercial organisation, better to present products and services, or establish cordial relations, is recognised as an established and important part of doing business and it is not the intention of the Act to criminalise such behaviour.

 However, employees should comply with the following: